0xSettings/0xSettings/README.md

 # **Hey viewer, welcome to my profile 👋**

-I'm Trust, a Remote Software Engineer (Java)
+I'm Trust, a Remote Software Engineer (Java) also proficient in C

 - 🔭 currently seeking any available Java role